-- (1) At the first annual general meeting of the members of the CIO all the charity trustees shall retire from office; - (2) At every subsequent annual general meeting of the members of the CIO, all of the charity trustees shall retire from office. - (3) The vacancies so arising may be filled by the decision of the members at the annual general meeting; any vacancies not filled at the annual general meeting may be filled as provided in subclause (4) of this clause; - (4) The members or the charity trustees may at any time decide to appoint a new charity trustee, whether in place of a charity trustee who has retired or been removed in accordance with clause 15 (Retirement and removal of charity trustees), or as an additional charity trustee, provided that the limit specified in clause 12(3) on the number of charity trustees would not as a result be exceeded; - (5) A person so appointed by the members of the CIO shall retire in accordance with the provisions of sub-clauses (2) and (3) of this clause.
-A person so appointed by the charity trustees shall retire at the conclusion of the next annual general meeting after the date of his or her appointment.
+- 1. (1) At the first annual general meeting of the members of the CIO all the charity trustees shall retire fromoffice; - 2.
+(2) At every subsequent annual general meeting of the members of the CIO, all of the charity trustees shall retire from office. - 3.
+(3) The vacancies so arising may be filled by the decision of the members at the annual general meeting; any vacancies not filled at the annual general meeting may be filled as provided in sub-clause (4) of this clause; - 4.
+(4) The members or the charity trustees may at any time decide to appoint a new charity trustee, whether in place of a charity trustee who has retired or been removed in accordance with clause 15 (Retirement and removal of charity trustees), or as an additional charity trustee, provided that the limit specified in clause 12(3) on the number of charity trustees would not as a result be exceeded; - 5.
+(5) ApersonsoappointedbythemembersoftheCIOshallretirein accordancewiththeprovisions of sub-clauses (2) and (3) of this clause.
+Aperson so appointed by the charity trustees shall retire at the conclusion of the next annual general meeting after the date of his or her appointment.